 Have you ever had a question for a folk musician but were afraid to ask?
 Of course not.
 Folk musicians are the most approachable and friendly people on the planet.

-We posed a few questions to our February performer David Essig and he was more than happy to supply answers.
+We posed a few questions to Valdy, our March performer, and he was more than happy to supply answers.

 The Barrie Folk Society was formed in response to the wants and needs of the local folk music community in and around the Barrie area.

 The main goal of the Barrie Folk Society is to bring Folk music to the masses through a not-for-profit organization that cares about the growth and nurturing of the folk music movement.

 Countdown to Jory Nash!